NSITonline/NSIT-Connect/README.md

 NSIT Connect is the official NSITOnline app that aims to act as a companion app for the students of NSIT.
 The app contains several useful modules that enable students to stay up-to-date with all the college news, maintain a schedule according to their timetable, find out all about interesting places in and around college, and more.

 But this project is a lot more than an app.
 This is an initiative that is targeted at all the emerging developers of NSIT and encourages them to take part in this as a collaborative open-source team effort.
-So if you are an NSITian and you love developing things and wish to see them used by a large number of people, you have come to the right place.
+So, if you are an NSITian and you love developing things and wish to see them used by a large number of people, you have come to the right place.

 + **[Play Store App Link](https://play.google.com/store/apps/details?id=nsit.app.com.nsitapp)**
 + **[NSITonline](http://www.nsitonline.in)**